TomLorenz-WebApplications/Fooder-App/README.md

 # Fooder - Company Description

 Fooder is a online-business focussing on providing healthy and cost-efficient food to its customers.
-At Fooder everything should be easy and good for the customers as much as it is possible.
+At Fooder everything is easy and fast for the customers as much as it is possible.
 We provide recipes for food and build shopping lists for those recipes.
 Foodplans and diet-plans are a part of our business model.
 With Fooder-Premium we even provide you delivery-service for your groceries so that you dont need to shop them yourself.